Updated on January 30, 2019. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 We categorize CBG in the CBG group of cannabinoids, which includes six other compounds: CBGA, CBGV, CBNA, CBNVA, CBGM and CBGAM.
 These cannabinoids have similar molecular structures.
 Since we don’t have much research on any of these compounds, we can’t say how similar their effects are to each other.

-While we don’t talk about CBG as much as major cannabinoids like THC and CBD, it’s still important.
+While we don’t talk about CBG as much as major cannabinoids like THC and CBD, it’s still essential.
 In fact, it serves as the parent compound of THC, CBD and CBC.
-Enzymes in a young cannabis plant break down CBGA, or cannabigerolic acid.
-It then turns into either THCA (tetrahydrocannabinolic acid), CBDA (cannabidiolic acid) or CBCA (cannabichromenic acid).
-Once one of the acids is exposed to light or ultraviolet heat, it turns into THC, CBD or CBC.
+Enzymes in a young cannabis plant break down CBGA or cannabigerolic acid.
+It then turns into cannabidiolic acid (CBDA), cannabichromene acid (CBCA), or tetrahydrocannabinolic acid (THCA).
+Once one of the acids get exposed to light or ultraviolet heat, it turns into THC, CBD or CBC.

 You can find more CBG in hemp plants and younger marijuana plants.
 Cultivation companies are currently working on developing strains with higher amounts of CBG.
 Since medication producers extract CBG from budding marijuana plants during their flowering stage, it’s more difficult to get substantial amounts of CBG compared to major cannabinoids.